Dnipropetrovsk Oblast: History

-On 1 August 1925, the Yekaterinoslav Governorate administration was discontinued, and in 1926 the city of Yekterinoslav was renamed Dnipropetrovsk after Ukrainian Soviet leader Grigory Petrovsky.
+On 1 August 1925, the Yekaterinoslav Governorate administration was discontinued, and in 1926 the city of Yekaterinoslav (Katerynoslav) was renamed Dnipropetrovsk after Ukrainian Soviet leader Grigory Petrovsky.
 Before the introduction of oblasts in 1932, the Ukrainian SSR comprised 40 okrugs, which had replaced the former Russian Imperial guberniya (governorate) subdivisions.
 In 1932 the territory of the Ukrainian SSR was re-organized into oblasts.
 The first oblasts were Vinnytsia Oblast, Kyiv Oblast, Odesa Oblast, Kharkiv Oblast, and Dnipropetrovsk Oblast.
 Soon after that, in the summer of 1932, Donetsk Oblast was formed out of eastern parts of Kharkiv and Dnipropetrovsk oblasts.

 During the Holodomor in the 1930s, more than 200 collective farms in Dnipropetrovsk Oblast were put on "Blackboards" which implied a complete blockade of trade and food-aid to villages under-performing in fulfilling grain-procurement quotas; a number representing more than half of all such "Blackboards" throughout all of the Ukrainian SSR.

 During the 1991 referendum, 90.36% of votes in Dnipropetrovsk Oblast favored the Declaration of Independence of Ukraine.
 A survey conducted in December 2014 by the Kyiv International Institute of Sociology found 2.2% of the oblast's population supported their region joining Russia, 89.9% did not support the idea, and the rest were undecided or did not respond.

 The city of Dnipropetrovsk was renamed "Dnipro" in May 2016 as part of the decommunization laws enacted a year earlier.
 Dnipropetrovsk Oblast could not be renamed at the time because it is mentioned by name in the Constitution of Ukraine and accordingly, could only be renamed through a constitutional amendment.
-In April 2018 a group of over a hundred deputies formally initiated a proposal in the Ukrainian Parliament to change the name to Sicheslav Oblast; in February 2019, the Verkhovna Rada voted to officially amend the Constitution, thus granting state sanction to the name change.
+In April 2018 a group of over a hundred deputies formally initiated a proposal in the Ukrainian Parliament to change the name to Sicheslav Oblast (Січеславська область); in February 2019, the Verkhovna Rada voted to officially amend the Constitution, thus granting state sanction to the name change.
 Later that year the Constitutional Court officially approved the change.
-The oblast's administrative centre and largest city, Dnipro, had had the unofficial name "Sicheslav" (commemorating the Zaporizhian Sich) in 1918–21 during the Ukrainian War of Independence.
-Since then, the renaming process has stalled (As of 2023), for reasons such as the 2019 presidential and parliamentary elections, the COVID-19 pandemic and the Russian invasion of Ukraine (2022 onwards).
+The oblast's administrative centre and largest city, Dnipro, had the unofficial name "Sicheslav" (commemorating the Zaporizhian Sich) in 1918–21 during the Ukrainian War of Independence.
+Since then, the renaming process has stalled (As of December 2025), for reasons such as the 2019 presidential and parliamentary elections, the COVID-19 pandemic and the Russian invasion of Ukraine (2022 onwards) with the supplementing martial law.

 During the Russian invasion, the cities of Dnipro, Kryvyi Rih, and Nikopol, among other locations in the region, were bombed by Russia.
 It was also reported that Russian troops were pushed from areas near Dnipropetrovsk Oblast and Kherson Oblast, near the border.
 One village bordering Kherson Oblast, Hannivka, may have been occupied and liberated by Ukrainian forces by May 2022.
 Between 2022 and 2024, there was no further ground fighting and the oblast had remained completely under Ukrainian control.
 In June 2025, the Institute for the Study of War confirmed that Russian troops entered Dnipropetrovsk Oblast.